 Disagreements Feel Heavier

 When you’re engaged, every disagreement can feel more weighted.
 You’ve agreed to spend the rest of your lives together, so any friction that arises in a relationship can feel like a cause for panic.
-You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each others families,” Michael says, so it’s normal to be feeling some pressure.
+You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each other's families,” Michael says, so it’s normal to be feeling some pressure.
 Try to stay calm and remember that every relationship, even marriages, will have some disagreements and require compromise.
-You’re doing fine.

 Society Treats You Differently

 It may sound old-fashioned, but there is a definite shift in how society treats you once you get engaged.
-“Society does treat an engaged couple differently than girlfriend or boyfriend because the couple is showing the world that they intend to be permanent, so others will treat the relationship as more serious and may invest more time into the couple,” Michael says.
+“Society does treat an engaged couple differently because the couple is showing the world that they intend to be permanent, so others will treat the relationship as more serious and may invest more time into the couple,” Michael says.
 People are more willing to accept obligations you have to your partner or their family and tend to assume you’re a more well-matched couple, just because you’ve gotten engaged.

-And People Feel Like They Can Give Commentary
+People Feel Like They Can Give Commentary

 It can be nice to feel like your relationship is respected, but the other side of that coin is people suddenly have a lot to say.
 About your engagement, about your wedding, about how the two of you interact; once you make your relationship public with an engagement, you may find that you get a whole lot of commentary alongside it.
 Don’t take it to heart.
 Ultimately, your relationship is about what you and your partner want—no matter what everyone else has to say.